masalinas/vaadin-stock-manager/README.md

 # Description

-A Vaadin Flow PoC to manage stock in a organization
+A Vaadin Flow 14 PoC to manage stock in a organization

-# frameworks
+# Frameworks
 - Vaadin Spring Boot 2.4.5
 - Vaadin 14.5.4 Flow
 - Vaadin Testbech 14.5.4